harshshah-24/OS-shell/README.md

 * Missing or extra arguments
 * File not found or permission issues
 * Division or modulo by zero in `calc`

-## Contributing

-Contributions, bug reports, and feature requests are welcome.
-Please fork the repository and submit a pull request.

-## License

-This project is released under the MIT License.
-See the `LICENSE` file for details.